marnusw/react-css-transition-replace/README.md

  - The leaving component continues to be rendered as usual with `static` positioning.
  - The entering component is positioned on top of the leaving component with `absolute` positioning.
- - The height of the container is set to that of the leaving component, and then immediately to that of the entering component, and the `{animation-name}-height` class is applied to it, if type of `transitionName` is `String`.
-If type of `transitionName` is `Object`, `transitionName.height` class will be used without modifications, if present.
+ - The height of the container is set to that of the leaving component, and then immediately to that of the entering component.
+If the `transitionName` is a `String` the `{animation-name}-height` class name is applied to it, and if `transitionName` is an `Object` the `transitionName.height` class will be used if present.
- - The leaving component will be passed `isLeaving` prop while transitioning out.
+ - The leaving component will be passed an `isLeaving` prop while transitioning out.

 This provides many possibilities for animating the replacement as illustrated in the examples below.